-Taking place at the historic AI Jazeera AI Hamra site, the annual Ras AI Khaimah Fine Arts Festival (RAKFAF), a non-profit community arts festival, showcases the work of local and emerging artists, photographers, and filmmakers.
-Celebrating its 10th year anniversary, the festival was established to bring the community together through art, create opportunities for cultural exchange and support the creative and artistic sectors of the emirate.
-It is also an initiative of the Sheikh Saud bin Saqr AI Qasimi Foundation for Policy Research, and an integral part of the Foundation's mission is to contribute to the cultural development of Ras AI Khaimah.
+Taking place at the historic Al Jazeera Al Hamra site, the annual Ras Al Khaimah Fine Arts Festival (RAKFAF), a non-profit community arts festival, showcases the work of local and emerging artists, photographers, and filmmakers.
+Celebrating its 11th anniversary this year, the festival was established to bring the community together through art, create opportunities for cultural exchange and support the creative and artistic sectors of the emirate.
+It is also an initiative of the Sheikh Saud bin Saqr Al Qasimi Foundation for Policy Research, and an integral part of the Foundation's mission is to contribute to the cultural development of Ras Al Khaimah.